LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

      ![image](https://user-images.githubusercontent.com/69487009/155072633-1e3f814e-3350-4043-8640-b36f842d52c6.png)

   4. Go to MSI Afterburner, max out power and temp limits and put the priority on the power limit.
 Note that laptops and some GPUs will not be able to go over 100%.
-This can be fixed by shunting or by [flashing a higher power limit VBIOS](#flashing-a-vbios).
+Some GPUs can have a higher power limit by shunting or by [flashing a higher power limit VBIOS](#flashing-a-vbios).

      ![image](https://user-images.githubusercontent.com/69487009/155073843-d60e666a-f3b8-4422-91a8-e331f663270b.png)